rhempel/fixitinfirmware/posts/welcome-to-maintenance.rst

 .. type: text

-Great news - the company you work for is doing relatively well considering the global pandemic of 2020-2021 and you still have a job.
+Great news - the company you work for is doing relatively well considering the global pandemic of 2020-2022 and you still have a job.
 Your team has made a final release of your flagship product and the engineers are being assigned to new projects.
 Just before the monthly all-hands, your manager schedules a 1:1 where he tells you that you are now going to be on the maintenance crew for the project that your team has released.

-Maintenance, sustaining, support - no matter what the word is, this is not where you thought you would end up.
+Maintenance, sustaining, continuity, support - no matter what the word is, this is not where you thought you would end up.
 Fixing bugs and adding features that were dropped to meet the schedule is no fun and a dead-end.

 Or is it?